lengarvey/chruby_gemsets/README.md

 Gemsets for [chruby](https://github.com/postmodern/chruby)

-although there shouldn't be a reason this would work with any ruby version tool (RVM, rbenv etc)
+although there shouldn't be a reason this wouldn't work with any ruby version tool (RVM, rbenv etc)

 ## Installation